-"My experience in Ghana has shaped me as a musician and as a human being in ways I could not have expected.
+"My experience in Ghana has shaped me as a musician and a human being in ways I could not have expected.
 As a musician and music teacher, the world of rhythm has been completely redefined for me.
 It's as if my world of rhythm was flat, and now I see it as round.
-Engaging so directly with this music and the people who have been playing it their entire lives made me reflect on my very Euro-centric musical upbringing, realizing that musical concepts I took for granted were not universal, and that I was at the playing level of most 5-year-olds in the village."
+Engaging so directly with this music and the people who have been playing it their entire lives made me reflect on my Euro-centric musical upbringing, realizing that musical concepts I took for granted were not universal and that I was at the playing level of most 5-year-olds in the village."

-"Just spend 5 seconds watching Nani perform and you will catch his infectious passion for the arts; Nani's talents and natural gifts are unmatched."
+"Just spend 5 seconds watching Nani perform, and you will catch his infectious passion for the arts; Nani's talents and natural gifts are unmatched."

-"What I really appreciated is that Nani continued to think of our group and what we would enjoy or benefit from throughout the entire trip.
-Nani went out of his way to make sure we were able to experience all the wonder and beauty of his culture."
+"I appreciated that Nani continued to think of our group and what we would enjoy or benefit from throughout the trip.
+Nani went out of his way to make sure we could experience all the wonder and beauty of his culture."

 "As an instructor, Nani balances being able to challenge and push his students with helping them understand and learn through encouragement and creativity."

-"The trip was an experience I will never forget; my time in Ghana, and specifically at Dagbe will continue to affect my life (and musical life).
+"The trip was an experience I will never forget; my time in Ghana, specifically at Dagbe will continue to affect my life (and musical life).
 I truly appreciate everything you did, from organizing the small details to teaching the drum and dance classes."

 "The restaurants we ate at were exceptional; I did not go hungry in Accra."

-"The experiences I had at the Art Center are something I will remember, and would do it again without a doubt."
+"The experiences I had at the Art Center are something I will remember and would do it again without a doubt."

 "The concerts and performances that were put on for us and taken to were phenomenal.
 I was able to take a lot from just seeing different musicians perform.
 It truly was an honor to see them all perform for us."